vanttec/vanttec_documentation/source/vsd/vsd_programming_standards.rst

 VantTec Python Standard
 =======================

-The VantTec Python standard is based on the “PEP 8 -- Style Guide for Python Code” and the “The Hitchhiker’s guide to Python” Also, look at this script for references on how to write good Python code: https://github.com/hblanks/zen-of-python-by-example/blob/master/pep20_by_example.py.
+The VantTec Python standard is based on the “PEP 8 -- Style Guide for Python Code” and the “The Hitchhiker"s guide to Python”

+Also, look at this script for references on how to write good Python code: https://github.com/hblanks/zen-of-python-by-example/blob/master/pep20_by_example.py.

 For recommendations and modifications, please refer to Guillermo Cepeda or Sebastian Martinez.